metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-3.md

 .build());
 ```

-The `Ingress` is slightly more complex because it actually depends on
+The `Ingress` is slightly more complex because it depends on
-which [`Ingress` controller](https://kubernetes.io/fr/docs/concepts/services-networking/ingress/) is deployed on your
+which [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) is deployed on your
 cluster.
-In this example, you'll be configuring the `Ingress` specifically for
+In this example, you're configuring the `Ingress` specifically for
 the [NGINX controller](https://kubernetes.github.io/ingress-nginx/).
 If your cluster uses a different controller, the
-configuration will be different:
+configuration would probably be different:

 ```java,noformat
 final var metadata = createMetadata(exposedApp, labels);